THE KENDALL COUNTY FAIR

 After working diligently since 1998, the fair opened again in 1993 as a dream becomes a reality for many dedicated individuals.
 The Kendall County Fair is on Route 71 less than a mile west of Route 47 just south of Yorkville in a true country setting.

-The current Kendall County Fair board consists of 30 members and is supported by many volunteers.
-Mike Drendel is and has been the president of the board since 1991.
+The current Kendall County Fair board consists of 17 members and is supported by many volunteers.
+Mike Drendel served as the president of the board from 1991 to 2019.
+Lea Ann Koch served as the board president from 2019 to 2024.
+Joel Redman was selected in January of 2025 to serve as the new President.

 The objectives of the Kendall County Fair is to further the education objectives of the 4-H program in agriculture and home economics; to improve and encourage the breeding of fine stock and poultry; to stimulate the study of arts and sciences; to hold and give an annual fair where the products of the same may be exhibited, and to do any and all other things that are necessarily incident thereto.

-The Kendall County Fair is the first weekend in Augusta and runs three days, Friday, Saturday Sunday.
-Entry check-in for the Open Show and 4-H begins Thursday.
-Entertainment includes a truck and tractor pull, country western band, demolition derby, and rodeo.
+The Kendall County Fair is the first weekend in August and runs four days, Thursday, Friday, Saturday Sunday.
+4-H begins Wednesday.
+Entertainment includes a truck and tractor pull, country western band, and rodeo.

 Many additions and improvements are in the planning states for the future growth of the Kendall County Fairgrounds, but the success and growth of the Kendall County Fair can only continue through the commitment and support of individuals and businesses.